-I had just spent a hot August-day exploring the UNESCO-listed ancient ruins of Butrint in southern Albania.
+I had just spent a hot August-day exploring the ancient ruins of Butrint, one of two World Heritage sites in Albania.
 Waiting for the ferry to Corfu, I ambled about the streets of the port city Sarandë.
 Soon, I was accosted by a large, unruly group of local teenagers, asking for money.
 They were so many, I started to feel uncomfortable.
 So when the group spotted a more promising prospect, I took the opportunity to sneak away around a corner.

 That’s when I met this boy.
 Sadly, my Albanian was limited to a minimum repertoire of c’kemi, faleminderit, and nuk kuptoj (hello, thank you and I don’t understand, respectively), so we had no common language.
 Instead, we communicated through drawings in the flower bed and facial expressions.
 For a long time, we sat on this ledge.

 After taking this photo, I offered him a few lekë and a packet of Juicy Fruit.
 He happily accepted the gum, but to my surprise he declined the money.
 When I had to return to the main thoroughfare to catch the ferry, he walked ahead and peeked around the corner before smilingly giving me the all-clear.